thavinb/AmpRecon/README.md

 # Summary

-AmpSeq is a bioinformatics analysis pipeline for amplicon sequencing data.
+AmpRecon is a bioinformatics analysis pipeline for amplicon sequencing data.
 It currently supports alignment and SNP variant-calling functions and works with paired-end Illumina sequencing data.

-AmpSeq can accept as input [Binary Base Call (BCL) files](https://emea.illumina.com/informatics/sequencing-data-analysis/sequence-file-formats.html), FASTQ files, or aligned [CRAM files](https://www.sanger.ac.uk/tool/cram/).
+AmpRecon can accept as input [Binary Base Call (BCL) files](https://emea.illumina.com/informatics/sequencing-data-analysis/sequence-file-formats.html), FASTQ files, or aligned [CRAM files](https://www.sanger.ac.uk/tool/cram/).
 In the latter case, the pipeline expects to pull CRAM files from the Sanger Institute's internal file storage system, which is based on [iRODS](https://irods.org) (Integrated Rule-Oriented Data System).
 The main outputs include:
 - aligned reads in the form of [BAM files](https://en.wikipedia.org/wiki/Binary_Alignment_Map), one for each lanelet
 - SNP variants in the form of [VCF files](https://samtools.github.io/hts-specs/VCFv4.2.pdf), one for each sample
 - [Genetic Report Cards (GRCs)](https://www.malariagen.net/sites/default/files/GRC_UserGuide_10JAN19.pdf), tabular files that describe key features of interest
 - Read-counts per amplicon panel, one file for each panel

-AmpSeq supports the analysis of data from _Plasmodium falciparum_ and _P. vivax_ - for these two species, pipeline behaviour can be controlled by modifying the `.config` files in `path/to/repository/conf`.
+AmpRecon supports the analysis of data from _Plasmodium falciparum_ and _P. vivax_ - for these two species, pipeline behaviour can be controlled by modifying the `.config` files in `path/to/repository/conf`.

 ![workflow_outline](./workflow_outline.png)
 *Figure 1: An outline of the workflow.*